maxproknowron/docs/docs/Features/search.md

 ![Search Bar](https://i.imgur.com/2LytyUp.png)

-!!! information "Improve your results"
+!!! tip "Improve your results"
       If you formulate your query as a question, the search results will improve compared to a simple query.

-The results lists of your answer to the query is displayed based on the recency of the uploaded documents with the **Verified Answer** on top.
+The results lists of your answer to the query is displayed based on the recency of the uploaded documents with the **Verified Answer** or  on top.
 Results of a search query are marked with tags indicating the original language of the content, as well as from where was the answer extracted: **documents**, **tutorials** or **articles**.

 ![Results List](https://i.imgur.com/JaUJWFH.png)

-!!! information "**Verified Results** "
-    A verified result, indicates that this particular answer to the search query you performed has been marked by an _Admin_ or _Editor_ from your organization as being correct.

 Formulating your query as a question implies adding more details to your query and prompts the algorithm to retrieve the most relevant answer to your question from the knowledge base of that specific product line or a particular machine.